 Last updated on December 1st, 2021 at 06:33 pm

-These sources consist of legitimate science or are evidence based through the use of credible scientific sourcing.
-Legitimate science follows the scientific method, is unbiased and does not use emotional words.
-These sources also respect the consensus of experts in the given scientific field and strive to publish peer reviewed science.
-Some sources in this category may have a slight political bias, but adhere to scientific principles.
+These sources consist of legitimate science or are evidence-based through the use of credible scientific sourcing.
+Legitimate science follows the scientific method, is unbiased, and does not use emotional words.
+These sources also respect the consensus of experts in the given scientific field and strive to publish peer-reviewed science.
+Some sources in this category may have a slight political bias but adhere to scientific principles.
 See all Pro-Science sources.

 Factual Reporting: HIGH

 In review, PLOS is an open-access library of science journal articles.
 Open Access Journals typically charge the author a fee to publish their work after a peer review.
-However, there has been much controversy surrounding this method of publishing as many journals do not actually peer review.
+However, there has been much controversy surrounding this publishing method as many journals do not peer review.
 This is called a Predatory Journal or Publisher.
 In other words, though it may look like a rigorous peer-reviewed scientific study, it is NOT.
-I mention this because when you Google “open access journals” you will see a lot of links for Predatory Journals.
+I mention this because when you Google “open access journals,” you will see many links for Predatory Journals.
 PLOS is NOT a Predatory publisher and is credible.
-All of their articles are actually peer-reviewed much like PubMed.
-To see a complete list of alleged Predatory Publishers check out Beall’s List.
-Overall, this is a good resource for credible peer-reviewed scientific information.
-(D. Van Zandt 12/04/2017)
+All of their articles are peer-reviewed, much like PubMed.
+To see a complete list of alleged Predatory Publishers, check out Beall’s List.

 Overall, we rate PLOS Pro-Science based on the publication of peer-reviewed scientific journals.
 (D. Van Zandt 12/04/2017) Updated (12/01/2021)